neat-ltd/backend-test/README.md

 Enable an endpoint which starts and kills a consumer.
 After a kill, print all processed historical transactions and latest account balance for each account.

-Ruby preferably
+Ruby preferably.
-Added points for adding a queue in-between producers and a consumer.
+Bonus points for adding a queue in-between producers and a consumer.

 API Documentation as a reference: https://neat-api-docs.herokuapp.com